Free Online Base64 Encoder & Decoder

 Key Features

-Easily encode text to Base64 and decode Base64 back to text.
+Easily encode text to Base64 and decode Base64 back to text with proper Unicode support.

-Convert files to Base64 strings and decode Base64 back to downloadable files.
+Convert files to Base64 strings and decode Base64 back to downloadable files of any type.

 Frequently Asked Questions